Bhavya210/Delay_VHDL/README.md

 ## Usage
 Integrate this module into larger digital designs when precise signal delay is required.
 Connect the input signal to `a` and capture the delayed output at `b`.

+## Inertial Delay
+Inertial delay is a modeling concept where a signal must persist for a specified duration to cause a change in the output.
+It represents a more realistic view of physical phenomena, requiring sustained input conditions to influence the output.

 # buf.vhdl

 ## Module Description